Antlion931/ObsidianNotes/Definitions/UART.md

 Data is transited in packets.
 ![[UART_data_packet.png]]

 Data frame could be 8 bit long if parity bit is used, or as long as 9 bits if there is no parity bit.

-- [ ] #todo Write about packets, based on [this article](https://www.circuitbasics.com/basics-uart-communication/)
+### Why there is a stop bit?
+It is good question, if every packet is the same size, and we already have a start bit to synchronise devices, why there is a stop bit necessary?
+It wouldn't be necessary if we lived in perfect world, but we are not living in one.
+Connection could be started while there is already packet in wire, or start bit was missing.

+Take a look at this: **0 xxxx xxxx 1 ...**
+We can be almost sure that it is correct packet, however if we got something like this: **0 xxxx xxxx 0 ...**
+We know that it is not whole packet, so we left shift, and try to match our pattern of **start(0) data(xxxx xxxx) end(1)**.
+So it is used to synchronise devices and another way of checking if data was corrupted.